-Note: Spaghetti squash are big.
-Most are at least 4 pounds, which will yield a solid 8 cups of cooked squash.
-Luckily, it freezes well after roasting, so just seal of extras and pop them in the freezer to use later!
+Spaghetti squash is typically big.
+Most are at least 4 pounds, which will yield a solid 8 cups of cooked squash, and unless you're feeding a crowd, it's unlikely you can eat it all in one sitting.
+Luckily, spaghetti squash freezes well after roasting, so just separate out whatever you're not going to serve, store it in containers, and pop them in the freezer to use later.

 - 1 spaghetti squash

 - Butter (to taste, about 1 tablespoon per serving)

 - Dash sea salt (to taste)